SMILE: Discriminating milli-lens systems in a VLBI pilot project: Analysis

-We identify the two distinct areas in the images with region A and region B, that may consist each of multiple Gaussian components.
+We identify the two distinct areas in the images with region A and region B, which may consist of multiple Gaussian components.
 We denote these components with the region name followed by numbers, starting at 0, which designates the brightest component.
 Additional, unassociated components are named in alphabetical succession.
-Note that the components are not necessarily cross-identified between all frequencies and epochs; we simply named them in order for each dataset.
-Should the parameters for region A and B turn out to be consistent with a lensing system, we also investigate the other regions in comparison, as they could potentially be associated with a higher number of lensed images.
+We note that the components are not necessarily cross-identified between all frequencies and epochs; we simply named them in order for each dataset.
+Should the parameters for regions A and B turn out to be consistent with a lensing system, we also investigate the other regions in comparison, as they could potentially be associated with a higher number of lensed images.
+To assess the error budget of our fits, we utilised the following formulas: